Christinamelwani/Reading-Buddy/README.md

 Uses Google Books API

-The Frontend and Backend of this app are both being built with Next TS and the React Library The Prisma ORM is used with a local Postgres DB for data storage
+The app's frontend and backend are being developed using Next.js with TypeScript and the React library.
+For data management, Prisma ORM is integrated with a local PostgreSQL database.